10 Best Dynafit Running Shoes Fully Reviewed & Compared

 The upper is extremely lightweight and plush, providing you with a level of comfort that’s incredibly soft and light.
 The upper is constructed of Alpine Air Mesh, which is designed to provide breathability, lightness, and comfort.
 This mesh structure guarantees constant air circulation and ventilation, so you’ll never have to worry about your feet getting overheated or excessively sweaty.

 The EVA midsole is designed for ultimate support even on high-impact terrains.
 The breathable and lightweight Ortholite footbed provides high-quality shock absorption and easily conforms to the shape of the foot.
-An adaptive grid on either side of the shoe offers a comfortable fit, good ventilation, and the ability to adapt to foot's movement.
+An adaptive grid on either side of the shoe offers a comfortable fit, good ventilation, and the ability to adapt to the foot's movement.

 Cost and Value